reem-89/pdsnd_github/README.md

 Bikeshare

 ### Description
-It is a description of bike share data at the stations and excursions for subscribers and visitors in the following cities: New York, Washington, and Chicago
+It is a description of bike share data at the stations and excursions for subscribers and visitors in the following cities: New York, Washington, and Chicago.

 ### Files used